Canceled Games

 ~

-You could say that the rival is actually a manipulated Rondo Richter sprite, but his template would be unique: Therein, the rival is more likely the one who would command moves such as the slide, the super jump and the air dash.
-In essence, the Symphony version of Richter became what the rival from Bloodletting was supposed to be.
+While you could say that the rival is actually a manipulated Rondo Richter sprite, his template would still be unique in that he was to command moves such as the slide, the super jump and the air dash, which Rondo's Richter lacked.
+In essence, it was the Symphony version of Richter that became what the rival from Bloodletting was supposed to be.
 How about instance number two:

 ~